 - abusive access to an IT system or telematics access (article no. 615-ter, Criminal Code);

-- abusive detention and diffusion of access codes to IT or telematics systems (article no. 615-quarter, Criminal Code);
+- possession, and unauthorized distribution and installation of equipment, codes and other devices for 'access to computer or telematic system (article no. 615-quarter, Criminal Code);

 - interception, impediment or illicit interruption of IT or telematics communications (article no. 617-quarter, Criminal Code);

-- installation of equipment designed to intercept, prevent or interrupt IT or telematics communications (article no. 617-quinquies, Criminal Code);
+- detention, distribution and installation of equipment and other means of conducting interception, impeding or interrupting computer or telematic communications (article no. 617-quinquies, Criminal Code);

 - damage of information, data and IT programs (article no. 635-bis, Criminal Code);